alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Assessing the sensitivity of a dataset requires an understanding of the base sensitivity of the information contained in the dataset and of the impact on that base sensitivity of the operations that it will undergo in the research project.
 The classification exercise therefore relates to each stage of a project and not simply to the datasets as they are introduced into it.

-Classification to a tier is therefore a property of an Environment: the project, a subset of its tasks, and a collection of datasets.
-It is not a property of a dataset, because a particular dataset's sensitivity depends on the data it can be combined with, and the use to which it is put.
+Classification to a tier is therefore a property of an Environment: the Project, a subset of its tasks, and a collection of datasets.
+It is not a property of a Dataset, because a particular dataset's sensitivity depends on the data it can be combined with, and the use to which it is put.

-A project will create one or more secure research environments corresponding to the stages of the project, and the current tasks in operation.
+A Poject will create one or more secure research Environments corresponding to the stages of the project, and the current tasks in operation.

 ### Researcher